onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/05.cmds/docs.md

 ### Scripting the GUI with Python

+Tools for controlling the display of spectra from Python scripts are under development.
+The following is a summary of currently available commands.
+These are all assocciated with the **nw** command.
+So, for example, to expand the currently active window to the region contained within the crosshairs you would execute *nw.expand()*.

+The commands mostly operate
+on a single spectrum area (bounded by axes) which we refer to below as a **chart**.
+Many commands operate on the currently active chart.
+By default, this is the last chart created or the last one that the mouse was clicked in.

 ### active

 Get or set the active chart.
-By default, the currently active chart is the last created or last one that the mouse was clicked in.

 When getting the active chart the command will return a name.
 When setting the active chart the argument can be a name of a chart, in which case it is specified as a string (i.e. in quotes), or it can be a number, in which case it is an index into the number of charts in the current stage (counting from 0).